Dashing Dom Seeks Scintillating Sub

 Tao te Ching, Tich Nhat Hahn, XKCD, Vegetarian Cooking for Everyone, The Way Things Work, Frank Rich, Elizabeth Warren

-Blade Runner, early Atom Egoyan, Gattica, Hoop Dreams, Ice Storm, Pollock, Tampopo, Touching the Void, Brazil, Crouching Tiger, Lives of Others, Schindler's List, Erol Morris, The Secretary, Avatar, The Matrix, Batman Begins, Minority Report, Mud, Gravity, Children of Men, Match Point, Mud, Gravity, Her, Black Mirror (series), Barry Levinson's "Baltimore Films"
+Blade Runner, early Atom Egoyan, Gattica, Hoop Dreams, Ice Storm, Pollock, Tampopo, Touching the Void, Brazil, Crouching Tiger, Lives of Others, Schindler's List, Erol Morris, The Secretary, Avatar, The Matrix, Batman Begins, Minority Report, Mud, Gravity, Mud, Gravity, Her, Black Mirror (series), Barry Levinson's "Baltimore Films"

 Dire Straits, Kate Bush, Peter Gabriel, Earth Wind and Fire, Yo Yo Ma, Pat Metheny, Coletrane, Glenn Gould, Stevie Wonder